jarrellimdata/hospital-emd-etl/README.md

 ---

 ## 🧮 PostgreSQL Tables
-- attendances: Monthly patient counts per hospital
+- attendances: Monthly patient counts
-- wait_times: Median wait time to be admitted to ward
+- wait_times: Median wait time to admission
-- bed_occupancy: Monthly bed occupancy percentage
+- bed_occupancy: Bed occupancy rate
-- er_summary: Combined view of all three datasets
+- er_summary: Combined view for analysis

 ---

 ## 🧾 SQL Utilities
-- create_tables.sql: Defines the base tables
+- create_tables.sql: Defines and creates the base tables
-- alter_tables.sql: Refines data types (e.g., round float → int or decimal)
+- alter_tables.sql: Round/cast columns for easier analysis in PostgreSQL
-- analysis_queries.sql: Sample queries to analyze trends and correlations
+- analysis_queries.sql: Sample queries to analyze trends

 ---

 ## 🗺️ Data Model
-Four tables in PostgreSQL are linked by date and hospital.
-The main table for analysis is er_summary.
+All tables are linked by date and hospital.
+The primary table for reporting is er_summary.

 📎 Entity Relationship Diagram (ERD)
 - Created using [Mermaid Live Editor](https://mermaid.live) and exported as an image: